Home / World Travel Guides / Andorra Travel Guide: Skiing, Hiking & Shopping in the Pyrenees

 Local Bus Network in Andorra

-Despite its small size and mountainous terrain, Andorra runs a reliable and affordable public bus system that links all seven parishes, including Andorra la Vella, Escaldes-Engordany, Encamp, La Massana, Canillo, and Ordino.
-Operated by Cooperativa Interurbana Andorrana, the network is the backbone of local transport and makes it easy to travel between towns without needing a car.
+Despite its mountainous terrain, Andorra operates a reliable and affordable public bus network that connects all major towns and parishes, including Andorra la Vella, Escaldes-Engordany, Encamp, La Massana, Canillo, and Ordino.

 Andbus